mildmojo/buttons-are-cool-gateway/README.md

 ## HOW TO: The quick and the dirty

 0. Install [Node.js and npm](https://nodejs.org/en/download/current/).
-1. Download this project (or clone the repo).
+1. Download the [latest release](https://github.com/mildmojo/buttons-are-cool-node/releases) (or use the green button at the top right to download or [clone](https://help.github.com/articles/which-remote-url-should-i-use/) the repo).
 2. At the command line, switch to the project's folder.
 3. Install yarn: `npm install -g yarn` (optional)
 4. Install project dependencies: `yarn install` (or `npm install`)